getify/monio/MONADS.md

 );
 ```

-If we want to render the shipping label, but only if it's actually valid/defined, and otherwise print a default notice, we can arrange our program like this:
+If we want to then render the shipping label, but only if it's actually valid/defined, and otherwise print a default notice, we can arrange our program like this:

 ```js
 // assumed: